Together with employees -

 Realization of flexible working

-In April 2018, JTEKT introduced a work-from-home scheme for indirect departments at the aim of securing opportunities for balancing work and personnel life as well as self-development.
-This scheme gives the independent employees the opportunity to work with flexibility.
+Starting April 2018, JTEKT introduced a work-from-home scheme for with the aim of securing opportunities for balancing work and personnel life as well as self-development.
+This scheme gives independent employees the opportunity to work with flexibility.

 Promotion of utilization of elderly people

-Application pf the post-retirement reemployment system in FY2019
+Application pf the post-retirement reemployment system in FY2022

 Provision of training and tools to consider asset building